Addiction Toxicology Case Conference - November 2023

 This webinar is open to the public.

-Timothy Wiegand, MD, DFASAM, FACMT, FAACT (Moderator)
+Timothy J. Wiegand, MD, FACMT, DFASAM (Moderator)

-Timothy J. Wiegand, MD, FACMT, FAACT, DFASAM is an Associate Professor of Emergency Medicine and Public Health Sciences at the University of Rochester Medical Center (URMC) in Rochester, New York.
+Dr. Tim Wiegand is the Director of Toxicology Consults and President of CMO Medicine and Toxicology & Addiction Consulting.
 Board-certified in both Medical Toxicology and Addiction Medicine, Dr. Wiegand specializes in Addiction Toxicology, combining clinical practice with research, teaching, and leadership roles.
 He has served two terms on the Board of Directors for the American College of Medical Toxicology (ACMT) and is currently on the Board of Directors for the American Society of Addiction Medicine (ASAM).
-In 2023, he began a two-year term as Treasurer of ASAM, having previously served as Vice President on the Executive Council.
+From 2023-2025, he served as Treasurer of ASAM, having previously served as Vice President on the Executive Council.
+From 2025-2027, Dr. Wiegand will serve as ASAM President Elect and then ASAM President (2027-2029).
 Dr. Wiegand founded and led the Toxicology Service at URMC until 2022, when he transitioned to Director of Addiction Medicine and Director of Addiction Medicine Consults in the Department of Emergency Medicine.
 He also serves as Fellowship Director for the URMC Combined Addiction Medicine Fellowship and is leading efforts to launch the URMC Medical Toxicology Fellowship, which is expected to be formally accredited by July 2023.

 Gloria Baciewicz, MD (Moderator)